diegoiglesias/zoomTools/README.md

 Tiny Sketch.app plugin does two things:

 - Scroll to top and center artboard on screen
-- Zoom to 75% of current arboard
+- Zoom current arboard to 75%

 **This is a very simple fork of the plugin [ArtboardZoom](https://github.com/Arkkimaagi/ArtboardZoom) by Mikko Tapionlinna**